-Petitioner proposes to use the allocation percentages agreed to by the parties in the Cause No. 44910 Settlement until such time as the percentages are updated in a future rate case.
-The allocators established in that Settlement were approved by this Commission in order to address the move of a large customer and better represent cost causation than the allocators established in 2011 under the 43839 Order.
-CAC witness Inskeep opposed CEI South's proposed cost allocation.
+Petitioner proposes to use the allocation percentages agreed to by less than all the parties in the Cause No. 44910 Settlement until such time as the percentages are updated in a future rate case.
+The allocators established in that disputed Settlement were approved by this Commission in order to address the move of a large customer and better represent cost causation than the allocators established in 2011 under the 43839 Order.
+CAC noted concern about how CenterPoint's proposed residential cost allocation (42.62% of transmission costs and 58.44% of distribution costs) could change as a result of its forthcoming electric rate case.
+If allocation factors adopted in that rate case increase the proportion of TDSIC costs allocated to the residential class, the residential bill impact of the TDSIC Plan will be even higher than currently estimated. witness Inskeep opposed CEI South's proposed cost allocation.
 CAC Ex.
-1 at 5.
+1 at 85.

 We find a continuation of the current revenue allocation under Petitioner's TDSIC until new allocation percentages can be determined through the upcoming base rate case is reasonable.
 There will be an opportunity in the upcoming rate case to examine and, if warranted, modify the customer class allocations.
+We provide guidance, however, that Petitioner should consider the impact to residential customers, in particular, in the forthcoming rate case to ensure they are protected from greater allocations of these TDSIC costs.

 Based upon our review of the evidence, we find that the allocation methodology proposed by the Petitioner is a reasonable approach consistent with the TDSIC Statute and should be approved for the TDSIC.